r-rocha/jsPsych-in-Qualtrics/mkdocs/rc-rage.md

 # Embedding Reactive AGression Task (RC-RAGE) into Qualtrics

-An improved costly-reactive-aggression paradigm, called **Retaliate or Carry-on: Reactive AGression Task (RC-RAGE)**, by [Meidenbauer, Choe, Bakkour, & Berman (2021)](https://psyarxiv.com/kw3by/) was implemented using jsPsych.
+An improved costly-reactive-aggression paradigm, called **Retaliate or Carry-on: Reactive AGression Experiment (RC-RAGE)**, by [Meidenbauer, Choe, Bakkour, & Berman (2021)](https://psyarxiv.com/kw3by/) was implemented using jsPsych.
 You can first try the task by clicking [HERE](https://kywch.github.io/RC-RAGE_jsPsych/rc-rage-demo.html).

 The RC-RAGE code is freely available at the [RC-RAGE GitHub repository](https://github.com/kywch/RC-RAGE_jsPsych).
 You can either directly use these files for your study or fork this repository to customize.